MarcusWhitelock/Joint-Savings-Account/README.md

 To automate the creation of joint savings accounts, you’ll create a Solidity smart contract that accepts two user addresses.
 These addresses will be able to control a joint savings account.
 Your smart contract will use ether management functions to implement a financial institution’s requirements for providing the features of the joint savings account.
 These features will consist of the ability to deposit and withdraw funds from the account.

-### What You're Creating

-* The completed Solidity `JointSavings` smart contract.

-* A folder named `Execution_Results` that contains at least eight images.
-These images should confirm that the deposit and withdrawal transactions, which are designed to test the `JointSavings` functionality in the JavaScript VM, worked as expected.

 ### Instructions

 1. Go to RemixIDE and create a new file.
 2. Name the file something.sol.
 3. Go to join_savings.sol and copy paste the code.
 4. Then Compile and Depoly.
-5. Then play around with deposits, withrda, account setting etc.
+5. Then play around with deposits, withrdaw, account setting etc.

 ---
 ### Results